Knokke Off: Production and distribution

 The show was largely filmed in the title town of Knokke.

 Knokke Off is a co-production between the Flemish production company Dingie for the Flemish public television station VRT and the streaming service Netflix.
 The series was created in collaboration with the Dutch film distributor Dutch FilmWorks and with the support of the Flemish film fund Screen Flanders, the municipality of Knokke-Heist and the tax relief measures of the Belgian government ("Belgian Tax Shelter").

 Filming took place in the summer of 2022, mainly in Knokke.

 The series was shown on the Belgian online platform VRT MAX from May 12, 2023, before it was broadcast every week on the Flemish channel VRT 1 from August 3.
 In the Netherlands, the series was available on Netflix from July 19.

 On 7 December 2023, Netflix made the series available in the rest of the world under the title High Tides.

 In December 2023, VRT announced that the filming of a second season would take place in summer 2024 and that new characters would be added.
+Season 3 is available on VRT MAX since 3 April 2026.